 So as you ponder whether to look at a craft show as a serious contender for your business.
 I am going to give you the best in all you need to know about craft shows, so you can make a very informed decision on whether to move forward in this area.
 If you are new to the world of craft shows then here are a few advantages of why you and your business can benefit from them.
 They are a way of marketing your business and selling your products in the process.
 Craft shows are also a good way to help test the waters on a new product line you may have.
 But making sure the customer base is part of your target market would make your results even better.

-Plus meeting fellow creatives and making connections that can be grown offline and online is also a positive personally and for your business..
+Plus meeting fellow creatives and making connections that can be grown offline and online is also a positive for your business

 Remember attending craft shows takes a lot of work preparation and managing to make the day run smoothly and be successful.
-I have done my rounds of reading from great creatives who have shared their experiences and knowledge, that will help you in getting ready mentality and physically for taking part in a craft show.
-This detailed in-depth compilation of information will become your go to craft show guide.
+I have done my rounds of reading from great creatives who have shared their experiences and knowledge, which will help you in getting ready mentally and physically for taking part in a craft show.
+This detailed in-depth compilation of information will become your go-to craft show guide.
 Even if you are not new to craft shows, learning something new from fellow makers will only add to your knowledge and help you be even more successful at your next craft show event.

 The 1st place to start is with which craft shows are available to you, these can be local craft shows or further afield.